abdiel-2609/C/PIA/README.md

 ## How to compile it?
 In order to be able to compile the game, we needed 3 files; main.c, snake.h and funciones.c.
-I would recommend to use the Code::Blocks compiler, but also she works well with GDB online.
+I would recommend to use the Code::Blocks compiler, but also it works well with GDB online.

 ## How to play?
 We must go to us moving within the playground to eat the fruit without touching the edges.